-What Does Second Cousin, Once Removed Mean Anyway? | Reader's Digest
+This Easy Chart Will Clearly Explain What "Second Cousin, Once Removed" Actually Means

-If you’re like us, hearing someone introduced as your “second cousin, twice removed” or “second cousin, thrice removed” goes completely over your head.
+If you’re like us, hearing someone introduced as your “second cousin twice removed” or “first cousin once removed” goes completely over your head.
 They’re your cousin, sure, but they may or may not be blood-related or maybe they are but only on your dad’s side?
 Who really knows?

 Now you will finally know, thanks to this handy chart, which maps out all those puzzling family labels.
 If you’re still a tad confused, we got you covered.
 You’ll find brief explanations underneath this chart.
 (Trust us: This will be a lifesaver the next time Thanksgiving rolls around, and those long-lost cousins make an appearance.)
+Want to dig even deeper into your family tree?
+Learn the surprising facts about home DNA tests first.

 Tatiana Ayazo/Rd.com